jwnfld3/jwnfld3/README.md

 | Investigation | Analysts review logs and identify indicators of suspicious behavior. |
 | MITRE ATT&CK Mapping | Observed activity is mapped to known adversary techniques. |
 | Remediation | Incident response playbooks are used to contain and resolve the security event. |

 ---

-This workflow demonstrates how identity security incidents are analyzed and documented within enterprise cloud environments.
-## Investigation Scenarios

----